 Event planning and counter terrorism considerations

-We would like you to consider what 'you' can do to reduce your risk and mitigate against the impact of such an attack.
+We would like you to consider what you can do to reduce your risk and mitigate against the impact of such an attack.
 Having effective planning in place can greatly reduce the likelihood of an attack.
 We appreciate not all events are the same, for example:

-- Smaller events such as village fete should consider adding CT considerations into their Event Management Plan/Risk Assessment.
-It could be covered at stewards’ briefings and supplemented with the short online training: ‘CT training at your kitchen table’ - https://ct.highfieldelearning.com provided by the National Counter Terrorism Security Office.
+- Smaller events should consider adding CT considerations into their Event Management Plan/Risk Assessment.
+It could be covered at stewards’ briefings and all staff encouraged to complete the following short online training sessions:

 You may be familiar with putting together a plan for your event and will know how to address many of the requirements around safety, but you may not be so familiar with security issues and terrorism in particular.
 Here are some of the things we would like you to consider when putting your plan together, this is not an exhaustive list and at the end of this document we have signposted you to websites where more information can be obtained.